 What are the plus points and challenges you face while working within the limits of commercial projects?

 On commercial projects, you have to go straight to the point because you often have a limited time to shoot.
 Everything has to be ready when you go behind your camera.
 It doesn’t mean that you don’t have the liberty to improvise sometimes but you have to take decisions very quickly.
 It’s a pretty good exercise and with time it becomes easier.
-Commercial project is also a good way to meet a lot of different people from different backgrounds and work with them as a team.
+A commercial project is also a good way to meet a lot of different people from different backgrounds and work with them as a team.

 Tell us of the genesis of the project, ‘Beneath the Surface’ and its unique premise.